 Now in college, Ashley is majoring in communications and considering graduate school for sports psychology or looking for a job in her field once she graduates, preferably in the nonprofit sector.
 She has spent more time behind the scenes at a nonprofit than most others her age since Ashley is a member of Leader Dog’s Voice of the Client Committee.
 “It’s cool to be on the ground level of all that’s going on here and get an insider perspective,” she says.
 “It’s reaffirmed the genuine care the Leader Dog staff have for the clients and the dogs.”

-When she isn’t studying or volunteering at Leader Dog, Ashley trains as a competitive triathlete and endurance runner.
-She has been racing regularly for about a year and ran her first marathon this year, qualifying for the Boston Marathon in 2017.
+When she isn’t studying or volunteering at Leader Dog, Ashley trains as a competitive triathlete and endurance runner, qualifying for the Boston Marathon in 2017.